What is the goal of wildlife conservation?

 One garbage truck worth of plastic is dumped into the world’s oceans every single second.
 By 2030, it will be two garbage trucks and by 2050, four.

-I am sure you’ve heard the statement, by 2050 there could be more plastic in the ocean than there are fish.
+I am sure you’ve heard the statement that by 2050 there could be more plastic in the ocean than there are fish.

 Have a look at the graph below to see how plastic can harm marine wildlife.